Low-energy spectrum of double-junction superconducting circuits in the Born-Oppenheimer approximation: Theory

+In Fig.~\ref{fig:fig2_2d_potentials}(c), we illustrate the coupling between the qubit and the internal mode by plotting $f(\phi)$ in Eq.~\eqref{eq:f_phi} for a fixed capacitance asymmetry $k=0.2$ and a varying junction asymmetry $d$.
+For $k=d$ (green line) $f(\phi)\approx0$ in an extended region around $\phi=0$, minimizing the coupling between the two modes (same parameters as panel (a) and (b)).
+Away from this point, small relative asymmetries $d=0$ and $d=0.5$ (dark and light green) give rise to a weak $\phi$-dependence resulting in a small coupling in Eq.~\eqref{eq:phi_theta_coupling}.
+For a strong relative asymmetry $d=-k=-0.2$ (red line) the two modes are strongly coupled as witnessed by the strong $\phi$-dependence in panel (d).
+In Appendix~\ref{app:no_coupling_BO}, we provide further numerical analysis of the errors arising from neglecting the coupling due to $f(\phi)$.

-In Fig.~\ref{fig:fig2_2d_potentials}(c), we plot the potential energy along the minima (solid green) and maxima (dashed green) lines for different junction asymmetries $\lambda$.
+In Fig.~\ref{fig:fig2_2d_potentials}(d), we finally plot the potential energy along the minima (solid green) and maxima (dashed green) lines for different junction asymmetries to connect these to $U_\mathrm{semi}$ (same parameters as in panel (c)).
 The potential along the minima line is the classically obtained energy-phase relation $U_\mathrm{classical}(\phi)$ while the line along the maxima is the unstable classical equilibrium of the $\theta$-mode.
-Here, we again observe the striking analogy to semiconductor-based junctions; the line along the minima corresponds to $U_\mathrm{semi}$ and the (unphysical) line of maximal potential energy corresponds to the particle-hole symmetric branch $-U_\mathrm{semi}$.
+Here, we directly observe the striking analogy to semiconductor-based junctions; the line along the minima corresponds to $U_\mathrm{semi}$ and the (unstable) line of maximal potential energy corresponds to the particle-hole symmetric branch $-U_\mathrm{semi}$.